wheelsa/eCommerce_Platform/README.md

 ### Some Additional Notes:

-  * Site can be found live at http://www.sethawheeler.com/.
+  * Site can be found live at https://ecommerce-vor.herokuapp.com/.

-  * Deployed using Express.js for the backend.